astropy/photutils/docs/user_guide/morphology.rst

-The :func:`~photutils.morphology.data_properties` function can be used to calculate the basic morphological properties (e.g., elliptical shape properties) of a single source in a cutout image. :func:`~photutils.morphology.data_properties` returns a :class:`~photutils.segmentation.SourceCatalog` object.
+The :func:`~photutils.morphology.data_properties` function can be used to calculate the basic morphological properties (e.g., elliptical shape properties) of a single source in a cutout image.
+:func:`~photutils.morphology.data_properties` returns a scalar :class:`~photutils.segmentation.SourceCatalog` object (single source).
 Please see :class:`~photutils.segmentation.SourceCatalog` for the list of the many properties that are calculated.

 The `photutils.morphology` subpackage also includes the :func:`~photutils.morphology.gini` function, which calculates the Gini